SiliconLabs/bluetooth_applications/bluetooth_blood_glucose_meters/README.md

 *Please refer to the BGM specifications in doc folder and follow the below steps.*

-1. Press the **button0** in the Thunderboard 5 times to simulate generating 5 BGM measurement records,
+1. Press the **button0** in the Thunderboard 5 times to simulate generating 5 BGM measurement records.

-2. Open Lightblue app, connect silabs-BGM,
+2. Open the Lightblue app on your iOS/Android device.
+Find your device in the Bluetooth Browser, advertising as silabs-BGM, and tap Connect.

+3. Find the Glucose service,

-3. Set Notify of 0x2A18 characteristic(**Glucose Measurement characteristic**),
+   set Notify of 0x2A18 characteristic(**Glucose Measurement characteristic**),

-   Set Notify of 0x2A34 characteristic(**Glucose Measurement Context characteristic**),
+   set Notify of 0x2A34 characteristic(**Glucose Measurement Context characteristic**),

    ![set_notify](images/set_notify.jpg)

-   Set indicate of 0x2A52 characteristic(**Record Access Control Point characteristic**)
+   set Indicate of 0x2A52 characteristic(**Record Access Control Point characteristic**)

 4. Write "0101" to 0x2A52 characteristic(**Record Access Control Point characteristic**), it means read all records, you can find this test case in Glucose.service.TS.1.0.9 section 4.9.1: GLS/SEN/SPR/BV-01-C [Report Stored Records - All records],

    ![read_all_records](images/read_all_records.jpg)